-- Easier framing: Has an optical viewfinder for image framing and settings control.
+- Easier framing: Has an optical viewfinder for image composition and settings control.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.